Last Updated on 5th March 2025

 4. Is the claim within the time limits?

-We will look at all these points in turn.
+We will look at each of these five points in turn.

 Has the solicitor been negligent?

-It will be evident in most instances whether or not a solicitor owes you a duty of care, but it isn’t always straightforward.
+It will be immediately obvious in most instances whether or not a solicitor owed you a duty of care, but it isn’t always straightforward.
 For instance, if the solicitor was acting for someone else or the work was done free of charge no then legal duty of care to you may arise.

 Have you suffered financial loss?

-This is the part that most people forget.
-The solicitor may have made a mistake, but unless that error has actually caused you financial loss, you won’t have a claim.
+This is the part that many people forget.
+The solicitor may have made a mistake, but unless that error has actually caused you material financial loss, you won’t have a claim.
 And it must be direct financial loss.
-If there has been an intervening event that has caused the loss or the loss would have been suffered even if the solicitor had not breached their duty of care, then the claim is likely to fail.
+If there has been an intervening event that has caused the loss, or the loss would have been suffered even if the solicitor had not breached their duty of care, then there is unlikely to be a valid claim.

 Have you mitigated your loss?

 All claimants have a duty to take reasonable steps to ‘mitigate’ their loss.
-By this, we mean taking reasonable action to minimise the financial impact of the solicitors negligence.
+By this we mean taking reasonable action to minimise the financial impact of the solicitor’s negligence.
 But what is a reasonable course of action?
-What if, to mitigate, it is going to cost a lot of money or take too much time?
-And how do you know that what you have done is ‘reasonable’?
+What if mitigation is going to cost a lot of money, or take too much time?
+And how do you know whether the action taken is ‘reasonable’?

-The costs of attempting to mitigate the loss are recoverable from the negligent solicitor, even if the attempt at mitigation ultimately fails.
+The costs of a reasonable attempt to mitigate the loss are recoverable from the negligent solicitor, even if the attempt at mitigation ultimately fails.
 But if your chosen course is considered to be unreasonable, you won’t be able to recover those costs.
-You therefore need to choose your course wisely.
+You therefore need to choose your course of action wisely.

 Is the claim within the time limits?